Chronology

 Charlie Daniels is inducted into his hometown of Wilmington, North Carolina’s prestigious Walk of Fame.

-October 28, 2001, Charlie turns 65 and celebrates with the success of his single, “This Ain’t No Rag, It’s A Flag,” The song was recorded in Mt.
+October 28, 2001, Charlie turned 65 and celebrated with the success of his single, “This Ain’t No Rag, It’s A Flag,” The song was recorded in Mt.
 Juliet, Tennessee after the September 11th tragedy.
 The demand for the single virtually shut down Daniels’ website.
+The LIVE album is later released with a special bonus of the single “This Ain’t No Rag, It’s A Flag.”2002

 The CDB releases Redneck Fiddlin’ Man on Blue Hat / Audium Records.
 Charlie Daniels raises his patriotic voice once again with 12 songs including “The Last Fallen Hero” and special appearances by Garth Brooks on “Waco” and Travis Tritt on “Southern Boy.”
 Not only was Travis Tritt a co-writer with Daniels on “Southern Boy,” he also appeared in the video.